 - exposure to odors, such as strong perfume or cigarette smoke

 There are other types of headaches that aren’t classified as migraine or a tension headache.
 A cluster headache is an intense headache with one to three painful episodes, or clusters, each day, which tend to recur at exactly the same time.

 People who have cluster headaches report the pain to be severe and searing, with the center of the pain typically located behind one eye.
 These may also be accompanied by red, teary eyes, something that isn’t common in migraines or tension headaches.
 This type of headache is more common in men than women.

 A sinus headache isn’t actually a headache.
 Instead, it’s a painful response to nasal congestion or runny nose.
 You may experience pain across your forehead and cheeks when the sinuses are inflamed or irritated.
 This pressure may feel like a headache and cause symptoms of a headache.

 Migraine management is essential.

 - other prescription drugs, for both prevention and acute treatment

 - birth control pills (for women)

 - getting adequate sleep

-Talk to your doctor.
-They can help you explore ways to treat your migraines.
+Talk with your doctor.
+They can help you explore ways to treat and manage migraine.